Academic Integrity and Canvas Exams

 Course Redesign: Consider combining or replacing objective tests with other methods of assessment, such as projects, collaborative work, writing assignments, and personal reflections.
 Multiple choice and essay questions requiring application of skills and knowledge rather than simple factual recall are harder to cheat on.
 Consider designing tests as open note/open resource so that you do not get caught in an “arms race” with students.
 Consider requiring students to turn in drafts of projects and written work (for feedback from instructor and/or peers) well in advance of a final due date.
 Alter assignments and tests from semester to semester.
 Consider including more formative assessments and activities, and making high-stakes objective assessment a smaller portion of the overall course grade.

 Proctoring: For objective assessments critical to the learning outcomes for an online course, consider using the MiraCosta Proctoring Center.
 For students at a distance, the Proctoring Center can help to establish proctoring in other locations.
-[Note: during remote instruction in spring 2020, the Proctoring Center is not an option since the campus is closed to students.]
-You may also consider the use of an online proctoring technology; Proctorio is available to MiraCosta faculty for this purpose, but only through Spring 2020.
+[Note: during fall 2020, the Proctoring Center will have limited availability.]
+You may also consider the use of an online proctoring technology; Proctorio is available to MiraCosta faculty for this purpose, but only through December 2020.

 Code of Conduct and Instructor Leadership: Discuss with students the reasons why academic integrity is important.
 Emphasize the benefits (and pleasures!) of truly engaging with course material and learning, rather than focusing on grades.
 Have students sign or even jointly develop a statement summarizing the expectations and requirements for academic honesty.
 You might also refer to MiraCosta’s